My Travel Pages and Travel Guide Links - A Greensleeves Home Page

 'Travel allows you to discover history and culture, nature and people, and maybe you will discover something about yourself'

-- Sailed on the Nile in Egypt, source of the first great human civilisation, visited the location in Greece of the greatest cataclysm ever to hit a civilised society, walked where human sacrifices once took place in Guatemala and seen a chequered courtyard in India where the Emperor once played a chess-like game with (reputedly) slave girls as the game pieces.
+- Sailed on the Nile in Egypt, through the realm of the first great human civilisation, visited the location in Greece of the greatest cataclysm ever to hit a civilised society, walked where human sacrifices once took place in Guatemala and seen a chequered courtyard in India where the Emperor once played a chess-like game, reputedly with slave girls as the game pieces.

 - Lived as the guest of a family in a small village in Thailand, and experienced Carnival on the Island of Madeira.
 I've had afternoon tea in the Raffles Hotel, Singapore and I've even met and dated a local girl whilst on vacation in Cuba.